OK, we can all agree that developers use way too many acronyms.

 An API allows software to communicate with other software.
 They are responsible for the interactivity of apps, essentially translating instruction sets from different software programs for mutual understanding.

-The documentation is a how-to guide for actually integrating the API.
-Libraries are examples and programming language you can “call upon” and incorporate into your code.
+The documentation is a how-to guide for actually integrating the API – and some APIs are free.

 Why should I use an SDK?